BarcinoLechiguino/NULL_Engine/README.md

 * Library Integration (All o the stated in the introduction).
 * ImGui UI Display & Structure
 * Configuration & Console
-* 3D Model Loading
-* Image Loading
-* Drag & Drop Models and textures from a directory.
 * GameObject and Components
 * Hierarchy & Inspector
+* 3D Model Loading (W/ Support for .fbx files)
+* Image Loading (W/ Support for .png and .dds files)
+* Drag & Drop Models and textures from a directory.